 Students who have completed a four-year bachelor’s degree or its equivalent may be eligible for graduate-level studies.
 Graduate study leads to a master’s degree, doctoral degree, or other professional degrees.
 If you have already completed a bachelor’s degree and would like information on graduate studies, please see our webpage on graduate programs.

-All international post-secondary transcripts must be evaluated by a credential evaluations agency.
 UW Bothell will accept international credential evaluations from any of the preferred agencies listed below or any agency that is a member of the National Association of Credential Evaluation Services (NACES).
-Official academic records are required from all previous institutions in your education history, starting with secondary (high school) education.
 All evaluations must be completed with official documents sent to the evaluation company directly from institutions.
 A course-by-course evaluation must be sent to the Office of Admissions at UW Bothell in a sealed envelope or other means of official transmission directly from the evaluation agency.

 It is the responsibility of applicants to supply all required academic records.
 If you are requesting records from a country or institution where you may have difficulty with timeliness or issuance, please make certain you request your documents allowing enough time for them to be received for your application.
 We require the document in the original language when the issuing institution cannot issue in English.
 If it is issued in a language other than English, we also require an English translation.
 All transcripts written in any language other than English must be accompanied by a certified literal English translation in the same format as the originals.